 IP TAKE: Isora prioritizes grassroots groups that empower individuals within local communities to create sustainable economic change and break through existing cultural barriers.

-PROFILE: Located in Albuquerque, New Mexico and established in 2006, the Isora Foundation is small, family organization dedicated to “empowering individuals worldwide to improve conditions within their communities.”
-Isora funds organizations focuses on grantmaking in the areas of health, education, economic development, and social justice.
+PROFILE: Located in Albuquerque, New Mexico and established in 2006, the Isora Foundation is a small family organization dedicated to “[e]mpowering individuals worldwide to improve conditions within their communities.”
+Isora funds organizations focused on grantmaking in the areas of health, education, economic development, and social justice.
 The goal, according to the foundation’s website, is to “replace despair with hope.”

 Grants typically range from $1,000 to $15,000.
 To learn more about the organizations supported by the foundation, refer to its projects webpage.

 The foundation does not accept unsolicited grant proposals, but it does encourage grantseekers to get in touch if they believe their work aligns with Isora’s grantmaking priorities.